TahiG-zz/MinutesMade/README.md

-MinutesMade
+# MinutesMade

-How might we make meetings more useful?
+### _How might we make meetings more useful?_

-The what
-MinutesMade is a computer software that leverages the best in dictaction to accurately capture every word of the meeting from every participant.
-At the end of each meeting, everyone is emailed a copy of the miinutes and actions they've agreed to.

-The how
-MM leverages the very best dictation software to accurately capture human speech.
-It uses AI and machine learning to improve its ability to identify words, accents, cultural phrases and even industry-specific/company-specific terminology.
-It does this in two ways:
-1. It analyses general trends in speech in the wider world
-2. It analyses specific speech inside the company Lastly, it uses voice recognition software to detect who's speaking.
-The more it hears you speak the better it becomes at knowing who you are and what you're saying, no matter your accent.

-The why
+## What
+MinutesMade is a software-only product created to make meetings more useful.

+MinutesMade records conversations and meetings to automatically create minutes and distribute actions, take aways and follow ups to attendees.

+## How
+MinutesMade combines the best in dictaction, machine learning and voice recognition to record, interpret and continually improve its understanding/speaker recognition.

+MM is platform-agnostic and can be installed on any Windows, Mac, Linux, iOS and Android software.

+## Why
-Many meetings are frought with frustration.
-They are tiresome and its easy to become distracted.
-Many walk away confused about what needs to be done next or who needs to be doing it.
-This leads to more communication (and sometimes more meetings!) that could've been avoided.
+Meetings are crucial for aligning people but most are frought with frustration.
+They are often longer than they need to be and its easy to become distracted.
+A lot of people walk away from them unsure about what needs to be done next and who needs to be doing it.
+This leads to costly misunderstandings (and more meetings!) that could've been avoided.

-For big businesses with hundreds and thousands of employees, its imperative that each person knows what's expected of them and that stakeholders have oversight.
-This will help boost efficiency many fold and increase accountability.
-People will use the clarity to take ownership of their role and the tasks it comes with.
+In businesses big and small, people need clarity around what's expected of them.
+MM provides this clarity through automated minutes and a record of commitments/next steps.
+This increases increases individual accountability.
+Through this accountability, people can then take ownership of their role and the tasks that come with it.

-Issues
-- Issue 1: Companies might feel transcription of their upcoming plans pose a security risk.
-- Solution 1: Encrypt the plaintext on a private blockchain where access is restricted to authorised devices.
-This could also help distribute the minutes with other company offices.

-The Who
+## Who
-Users:
+### Primary users:
+Digital agencies
+Software development companies
 Business consultancies
-Accounting firms
+Large accounting firms
-Software development companies

-Investors:
-Founders Fund
-Kleiner Perkins
-Google Ventures
-Sequoia Capital

-Exit via:
-Slack
-Google
-IBM
-Amazon
+## Interested?
+I'm looking for a co-founder.
+If you're interested in this idea and want to talk, get in touch: gichigi[a t]me.com